 Born in Russia, he began his musical and theatrical training in Mednogorsk at the singing class of Tatiana Mayorova and then honed his craft at the University of Musik Franz Liszt Weimar and the University of Music Hans Eisler Berlin under the tutelege of Dr. Prof. Michail Lanskoi.

-From 2015 to 2017, he was a member of the Academy of the Opéra National de Paris.
-He performed in numerous concerts in the Amphithéâtre concert hall of the Bastille Opera.
-He sang in the world premiere of Joanna Lee’s Vol Retour, and performed the role of Pluton (Monteverdi’s L’Orfeo).
+From 2015 to 2017, he was a member of the Academy of the Opéra National de Paris and starred in the behind-the-scenes look at the Paris Opera Documentary film by Jean-Stéphane Bron ”L’Opéra”.
+He sang in the world premiere of Joanna Lee’s Vol Retour and performed the role of Pluton (Monteverdi’s L’Orfeo).
 He has sung Spencer Coyle (Owen Wingrave), Hymas and Tirtée (Les Fêtes d’Hébé) in Paris and in London, Erster Handwerksbursch (Wozzeck), Silvano (Un Ballo in Maschera), Mitioukha (Boris Godunov) on the main stage of Bastille Opera.

 In 2016, he won the First Prize at the International Singing Competition Bordeaux Médoc, the Cercle Carpeaux Lyric Prize, the AROP Prize (Opéra national de Paris), the Siemens Opera Contest First Prize.
 In 2017, he won the International Maria Callas Grand Prix in Greece.